smartcontractkit/documentation/docs/Introduction/tutorials/intermediates-tutorial.md

 # 7. Rolling the Dice!

 Opening the deployed contract tab in the bottom left, the function buttons are available.
 Find `rollDice` and click the caret to expand the parameter fields.
-Enter the seed (a series of characters of your choosing), and your Metamask address, and click roll!
+Enter your Metamask address, and click roll!

 Wait a few minutes for your transaction to confirm, and the response to be sent back.
 You can try getting your house by clicking the `house` function button with your address.
 Once the response has been sent back, you'll be assigned a Game of Thrones house!